 Since the Syrian uprising in 2011, the violent suppression of that uprising, and the devastating crisis that followed, more than 470,000 Syrians have been killed and over 11m people have been forced to flee their homes.
-Over 4.7m Syrians have fled to and are hosted by neighbouring countries, which are overwhelmed, with many of their own citizens affected; meanwhile, many of the refugees live in very difficult circumstances.
-More than 13.5m people inside Syria are in desperate need of assistance, and face the danger of airstrikes, sieges, extreme poverty, kidnap and imprisonment.
+Over 5.6m Syrians have fled to and are hosted by neighbouring countries, which are overwhelmed, with many of their own citizens affected; meanwhile, many of the refugees live in very difficult circumstances.
+More than 11.7m people inside Syria are in desperate need of assistance, and face the danger of airstrikes, sieges, extreme poverty, kidnap and imprisonment.
 While aid is being provided, it tends to focus on particular geographical areas and objectives.
-It often does not include education for the generation that will rebuild the Syria of tomorrow: Syria’s young people, or the civil society organisations that will form the lifeblood of a democratic future for the country.
+It often does not include education for the generation that will rebuild the Syria of tomorrow: Syria’s young people, or the civil society organisations that will be needed to ensure a democratic future for the country.

 What we do

 The Foundation is deeply concerned about the terrible humanitarian emergency in Syria.
 Through our partners, we have provided basic humanitarian support inside Syria and in the neighbouring countries of Lebanon, Turkey and Jordan.

 Above all, however, we also look to Syria’s future.
 We are concerned about the fate of thousands of young people who have endured trauma few of us can even imagine and who live in camps, shantytowns and poverty with little hope for their future, and no access to education or work.
 Through our Youth Empowerment Programme, we will continue to work to give these young people their rightful education and the ability to develop their potential as the cornerstone of a future Syria.